BlaqueDevs/se-assignment-day-4-software-project-management-fattyolaojo444github/README.md

 The use of collaboration tools.

 ## 2. How does effective cost control ctribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+By effectively managing costs, projects can
+Avoid budget overruns
+Optimize resource allocation
+Mitigate financial risks
+Reach the necessary quality by balancing the budget, time constraints, and scope.
+Enhance overall project performance.

+ What strategies can be used to prevent budget overruns?
+Communicate with relevant stakeholders
+Engage stakeholders
+Planning and budget issues
+Create an action plan
+Estimate accurately
+Stick to the project scope
+Use project management software
+Define scope clearly
+Have a clear communication channel
+Know your vendors
+Manage scope
+Plan projects accurately
+Reassign resources
+Scope creep

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?